Sonja-Stockhaus/202603_hackathon_proteomics/msmudata/README.md

 We recommend contributors to make themselves familiar with the [mudata](https://mudata.readthedocs.io/stable/notebooks/nuances.html) documentation and API.

+See also [QFeatures](https://rformassspectrometry.github.io/QFeatures/articles/QFeatures.html) for a conceptually similar R-package and [alphaquant](https://github.com/MannLabs/alphaquant.git) for a potential future application of the mapping approach.

 ## Example data
 Use the download script to obtain example PSM reports.